ingadhoc/partner/partner_tree_first/README.rst

 To install this module, you need to:

+1. Just install the module

 Configuration
 =============

 To configure this module, you need to:

+1. No configuration needed.

 Usage
 =====

 To use this module, you need to:

+1. Just use the module

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot